 TIME SENSITIVE: Be part of the inaugural Celebrate Ag & Food Day, Saturday, September 14 at 11 a.m. as Gopher Football hosts Western Illinois.
 Join Extension friends, college alumni and agricultural leaders for the game at the TCF Bank Stadium to celebrate and show your support for Minnesota agricultural and food industries.
 Extension is partnering with the College of Food, Agricultural and Natural Resource Sciences and others on this special opportunity.
-Extension staff and friends can order tickets at a special rate of $15 (select the button under "CFANSWESTERNILLINOIS2013FB").
+Extension staff and friends can order tickets at a special rate of $15.
 Tickets must be purchased by September 13 to be a part of this group.
 Don't forget to show your support by wearing Extension clothing.

 Recently in the Events Category

 Extension's Program Conference will be held October 7-9 at the Duluth Entertainment Convention Center.
 All Epsilon Sigma Phi (ESP) members are invited to join us for the following activities:

 - ESP silent auction noon - 7 p.m., October 7

 - ESP dollar auction 4:30-6 p.m., October 8, during the Lightning Talks